sketchytech/json-book/README.md

 json-book
 ========

+WANT TO SEE HOW THIS WORKS: download the entire PHP folder and open the chapter-parser.php file

 A PHPFiddle version of the code can be found here: http://phpfiddle.org/main/code/6007004

 A codepad version can be found here: http://codepad.org/zyTmc240